Photo by Vit Gotis

 Amberd had an important military role.
 The Seljuks strengthened the fortress, rather than destroying it when they conquered the land.
 Meliqshah had wanted the fortress destroyed when he took possession of it.
-Nizam al-Mulq did not let him to do that because the fortress created a strong defensive border for the Seljuks.
+Nizam al-Mulq did not let him do that because the fortress created a robust defensive border for the Seljuks.
 Meliqshah decided to strengthen the fortress instead, providing a garrison and food for its inhabitants.

 The name of the fortress

 Academician Gr.
 Ghaphantsyan believed that Anberd became Amberd due to assimilation.
-He said that the word “Anberd” means “fortress of God”, as “An” means “God” in the region’s ancient language of Khurit, and “berd” means “fortress” in Armenian.
+He said that the word “Anberd” means “fortress of God,” as “An” means “God” in the region’s ancient language of Khurit, and “berd” means “fortress” in Armenian.

-The Khurits were pagans and there was no fortress like Amberd at that time, so this may not be the case.
-The variant of “Anberd” which means “without fortress” is incorrect.
+The Khurits were pagans, and there was no fortress-like Amberd at that time, so this may not be the case.
+The variant of “Anberd,” which means “without fortress,” is incorrect.
 Amberd means “fortress in the clouds” and is more likely to be the intended meaning.

 The Arkhashan gate

 The wall was cut away to open the gate.
 After the excavations in 1964, it became possible to access the east side of the entrance.
 A second double-gate entrance was built 15 meters away to straighten the gate.
 The entrance gate is protected by walls that are three meters high and act as rectangular towers, girding the entrance so the enemy could not attack.
 Notably, the right wall is raised higher than the left one.